 If you forget to bring binoculars or cameras with a zoom lens, you’re just as much a part of the viewing.

-No viewers are left behind, and the staff helps you spot all the eagles being sighted.
+No viewers are left behind, and the staff helps you spot all the eagle sightings.

 The viewing blind is outfitted with a large-scale map of the viewing area, so volunteers can point out where an eagle is to help you find it.